 Tempered glass due to its high strength and safety, is widely used as a facade, curtain wall, windows, doors, railing, shower doors, etc. Tempered glass is very economic.

 Laminated glass can cover almost all the applications of tempered glass.
-But it has further safety functions such as when the glass is broken, it will still glue together with the interlayer, therefore laminated glass can also be used as applications where the human can stand on, such as roofs, canopies, skylights, glass floors&stairs, etc.
+But it has further safety functions such as when the glass is broken, it will still glue together with the interlayer, therefore laminated glass can also be used as applications where the human can stand on, such as roofs, canopies, skylights, glass floors & floating glass stairs, etc.

 7, Tempered glass vs laminated glass manufacturing process difference:

 Shenzhen Dragon Glass tempered glass is produced by heating edgeworked annealed glass to over 600 degrees temperature and cool down rapidly with strong wind jet to form a compression on the glass surface whereas the interior is still in tension.
 This thermal treatment will make the annealed glass strength increase 5 times and has a tendency for breaking into small pieces with obtuse angles which will do no harm to human beings.

 Shenzhen Dragon Glass laminated glass is produced by combining two or pieces of glass panels sandwiched by an interlayer of PVB, EVA, SGP, etc. This treatment can make the laminated glass permanently combined together.
 Laminated glass is to achieve soundproofing and super high strength functions.
 Sometimes colored or pattern glass will be adopted to enhance the laminated glass decoration effects.

 So do you decide to use tempered glass or laminated glass for your new projects?
 Welcome to share your ideas with us!